killeik/lipstick/README.md

-# Console Colour Scheme Sync (c2s2)
+# 🐷 Lipstick on a Pig

 ## 🚧 Work in progress, please do not use yet.

-Make command-line apps adhere to your light/dark mode settings.
+Lipstick makes command-line apps follow your light/dark mode settings.

 [Learn more.](https://ar.al/2022/08/03/the-most-important-lesson-in-design/)